twcook/s3model.github.io/userguide/docs/_sources/Approach.rst.txt

 The Multi-Level Approach
 ========================

-This document describes the purpose and functionality of multi-level data modeling.
+This document describes the purpose and functionality of multi-level data modeling in the context of S3Model.
+There are other multi-level modeling approaches that allow for extensions to the core (reference) models.
+However, that approach immediately creates data models that are not interoperable.

+One example is the US Government sponsored `National Information Exchange Model <https://www.niem.gov/>`_ (NIEM).

 Overview
 --------